 Discipline at each grade level is reviewed by the grade level administrator.
 Every student disciplinary referral, regardless of severity, results in a call home by the grade level administrator.
 Any out of school suspension is followed up by a letter from the Principal.
-The ESE(Exceptional Student

-Education) Staffing Specialist is notified when any ESE student receives out of school suspension.
-Students with increasing referral rates are referred to TST(Teacher Support Team) for review and intervention recommendations.
+The ESE(Exceptional Student Education) Staffing Specialist is notified when any ESE student receives out of school suspension.
+Students with increasing referral rates are referred to SAT(Student Assistance Team) for review and intervention recommendations.

 Academic performance is given a high priority at PGMS.
 Teachers are expected to regularly record student grades in FOCUS.
 Parents and students are provided individualized private access to their grades.
 Progress reports are provided every 4.5 weeks.
 Students are required to return signed progress reports and report cards to their first period teachers.
-Students failing core subjects are referred to TST.
+Students failing core subjects are referred to SAT.
 ESE student's receive an additional referral to the ESE Liaison and/or the Staffing Specialist.
 These teams will design a student specific intervention aimed at improving student academic performance.
 One of the team members will be assigned to monitor the student's progress.

 Once statewide, standardized assessment data is made available, the PGMS administrative team meets to review student performance.
-Any student scoring low on the Reading portion of the test is assigned a 90 minute block of Reading and Language Arts by a certified reading and language arts teacher.
-Students are given additional supports via the iReady instructional software program.
-Any student demonstrating a need for remediation is assigned a Reading class in addition to their regular Language Arts class.
+Any student scoring low on the Reading portion of the test is assigned a Reading class taught by a certified reading teacher.
+This class is in addition to their regular Language Arts class.
+Students are also given additional supports via the iReady instructional software program.
 Student progress is monitored using a variety of tools throughout the year.
 Data is systematically analyzed by the instructor to ensure growth is occurring.